-(1) An emergency lighting supply, independent of the general lighting supply, with provisions for automatically transferring the emergency lights upon the event of a failure of the general lighting system supply.
+(1) An emergency lighting supply, independent of the general lighting supply, with provisions for automatically transferring the emergency lights upon the event of a failure of the normal lighting branch circuit.

 The most common application of 700.17(1) is where a single branch circuit has been used to supply the normal lighting in a stairwell and unit equipment or luminaires with self contained ballasts have been installed to provide the emergency lighting.
-In this case, there are provisions for automatically transferring to the emergency lighting upon failure of the general lighting supply.
+In this case, there are provisions for automatically transferring to the emergency lighting upon failure of the normal lighting branch circuit.